membrane/api-gateway/cli/examples/router/logging-jdbc/README.txt

 start DERBY_HOME/bin/startNetworkServer.bat

-6. Execute router.bat
+6. Execute router.bat or router.sh

-7. Open the URL http://localhost:2000/soap-monitor-doc/csv-logging.htm in your browser.
+7. Open the URL http://localhost:2000/ in your browser.

 8. Start the ij program to query the database: